zaoyang/30-days-of-vue/day-26/day-26.cq.md

   tests/
 ```

-The `tests/` directory will contain either the `unit/` or `e2e/` folders depending on testing environment was selected during the Vue CLI set-up stage.
-In our case, we'll only have a `tests/unit/` folder which would contain an `.eslintrc.js` file and an `example.spec.js` file.
+The `tests/` directory will contain either the `unit/` or `e2e/` folders depending on which testing environment was selected during the Vue CLI set-up stage.
+In our case, only a `tests/unit/` folder will be created which would contain an `.eslintrc.js` file and an `example.spec.js` file.

 ```shell
 testing-todo-mvc/